The visual appearances of disordered optical metasurfaces

 Appearance attributes and their role for perception have been thoroughly studied by the computer graphics community, which has developed advanced tools to generate synthetic images with an exceptionally high realism~\cite{pharr2016physically}.
 Rendering relies on ray tracing algorithms to propagate light in virtual environments and accurately models how light is reflected from material surfaces thanks to a high-dimensional function known as the bidirectional reflectance distribution function (BRDF)~\cite{nicodemus1977geometrical}.
 Wave-optics BRDF models have been developed to render a large set of surface finishes featuring iridescent and diffraction effects~\cite{stam1999diffraction, cuypers2012reflectance, musbach2013full, holzschuch2017two, belcour2017practical, werner2017scratch} or to synthesize custom reflectances~\cite{weyrich2009fabricating, levin2013fabricating}.
-However, due to the unavailability of dedicated BRDF models~\cite{bedeaux2004optical, wang2020dependent}, the visual appearance of optical metasurfaces featuring both specular and diffuse components has not been investigated yet.
+However, due to the unavailability of dedicated BRDF models~\cite{tsang2004scattering}, the visual appearance of optical metasurfaces featuring both specular and diffuse components has not been investigated yet.

-Here, we show that subwavelength-scale interferences in disordered optical metasurfaces can be engineered to create impressive visual appearances.
-We combine resonant scattering at the nanoscale~\cite{kuznetsov2016optically}, multiple scattering at the mesoscale~\cite{tsang2004scattering} and light transport at the macroscale~\cite{pharr2016physically} into a multiscale modelling platform [Fig.~\ref{fig1}a-c] to unravel how nanostructure features translate into distinct visual effects.
-We demonstrate the possibility to control quasi-independently the colours of the specular and diffuse components and discover two novel visual effects that are particularly impressive when changing viewing conditions and that cannot be obtained with alternative strategies like optical multilayers~\cite{maile2005effect}, low-index photonic materials~\cite{goerlitzer2018bioinspired} or microscale textures~\cite{weyrich2009fabricating, levin2013fabricating}.
+Here, we show how subwavelength-scale interferences in disordered optical metasurfaces can be engineered to create impressive visual appearances.
+Resonant scattering at the nanoscale~\cite{kuznetsov2016optically}, multiple scattering at the mesoscale~\cite{tsang2004scattering} and light transport at the macroscale~\cite{pharr2016physically} are combined into a multiscale modelling platform [Fig.~\ref{fig1}a-c] to unravel how nanostructure features translate into distinct visual effects.
+We demonstrate the possibility to control quasi-independently the colours of the specular and diffuse components and report two visual effects that are particularly impressive when changing viewing conditions and that cannot be obtained with alternative strategies like optical multilayers~\cite{maile2005effect}, low-index photonic materials~\cite{goerlitzer2018bioinspired} or microscale textures~\cite{weyrich2009fabricating, levin2013fabricating}.
+One of these effects is demonstrated with centimetre-scale metasurfaces observable by the naked eye under various illumination and viewing conditions.